chrika2/Benchmarking_porcine_pancreatic_ductal_organoids_for_drug_screening_applications/README.md

-This repository contains the code used for the analysis of teh scRNA-Seq and bulk RNASeq presented in the preprint titled:
+This repository contains the code used for the analysis of the scRNA-Seq and bulk RNASeq presented in the preprint titled: "Benchmarking porcine pancreatic ductal organoids for drug screening applications"